TrisTheKitten/Youtube-Downloader/README.md

-# Youtube-Downloader
+# YouTube Downloader

-A Python-based open-source youtube video downloader that allows users to download videos from youtube, either individually or in bulk.
+This is an open-source video downloader developed in Python, enabling users to download videos from YouTube, either individually or in bulk.

-!!!
-Update !!!
+Update:

-- higher resolutions are now supported!
+- Support for higher resolutions has been added.
-- optimized the code for faster download speeds
+- The code has been optimized for improved download speeds.